HSBC Centre

 HSBC Centre (滙豐中心 (wui6 fung1 zung1 sam1)) is an office building of HSBC in Tai Kok Tsui, Kowloon, Hong Kong.
 It consists of a 14-storey and two twin connected 15-storey office towers resting on a 1-level podium with a public transport interchange and a 2-level basement carpark were built.

-Formerly Tai Kok Tsui Ferry Pier Bus Terminus, the building was developed by Sino Land in 1998 during the development of Olympian City.
+Formerly Tai Kok Tsui Ferry Pier Bus Terminus, the building was developed by Sino Land, New World Development, Kerry Properties, China Overseas Land and Investment and Capitaland Commercial Limited in 1998 during the development of Olympian City, and it was initially managed by Sino Land.
 Later, Sino sold the office part of the building to HSBC at HK$4 billion.
 Then HSBC's back office started there in 1999.